-Vanessa has performed with a wide range of performing groups including the Palouse Jazz Project, the Emerald City Jazz Orchestra, the Bob Curnow Big Band, Tacoma Symphony Orchestra, the Federal Way Symphony, Orchestra Seattle and the Civic Orchestra of Chicago.
+Vanessa has performed with a wide range of performing groups including the Palouse Jazz Project, the Spokane Jazz Orchestra, the Bob Curnow Big Band, the Emerald City Jazz Orchestra, Symphony Tacoma, the Spokane Symphony, Orchestra Seattle and the Civic Orchestra of Chicago.
 As a member of the Millennium Saxophone Quartet, she was a medal winner at the prestigious Fischoff Chamber Music Competition.
 She has performed as a soloist and quartet member at conferences of the North American Saxophone Alliance and at meetings of the World Saxophone Congress in Minneapolis and Montreal.